 Paying more the minimum not only helps you get rid of debt faster, you also put more money in your pockets by paying off debt sooner.
 Additionally many consumers are unaware of the fact that credit reporting agencies report the amount of outstanding debt in addition to the length of time it takes to pay off the debt.

 Paying more than the minimum will especially help improve your credit score if you are maxed out or close to being maxed out to your credit limit.
 Having a credit card balance at or near your available credit limit will hurt your credit score.
-Get a step-by-step plan to pay down your debts more quickly and save money on interest from Equifax Debt Wise.

 5. Work with your creditors if you fall behind.